 The next reason is even more important.
 Sports performers needs ways to refocus, techniques to bring themselves back to reality, to stop worrying about mistakes just made or what “could” happen.
 These techniques are often called Grounding or Centering2.
 A great example of a similar visual representation of this process is what Rafa Nadal does just before serve.

 Some have suggested it borders on OCD or superstition, but Mr. Nadal simple says that it helps him focus3, which is exactly the concept of grounding or centering.
 Older players may remember a professional squash player called Peter Marshal.
 He was noteworthy because he sued two hands when hitting the ball.
 However, I mention him because he also had a very interesting pre-serve routine.
 He would roll the ball along the service lines until it was where he wanted it.
 Then he would pick it up and serve.
 I am sure there are other examples too.

 One other point about the hands touching the side walls is that it can be performed even when receiving serve and most players don’t have a pre-return of serve grounding process.

 If the PSA4 and governing bodies decide that hand scrapping should stop, then so be it.
 If I were still playing I would probably get one of those little towels tucked into my shorts.
 Be aware though that if it fell onto the court, it is immediately my opponents point.
 Having a grounding process before serving or receiving serve is definitely something players should develop and I recommend you find a process that works for you.

 Are you a wall scrapper?
 How do you feel about being told you can’t do it any more?

-Support Me And My Content: This website contains no advertisements.
-Any financial support you can offer is greatly appreciated.
-Donations can be made at BUY ME A COFFEE and via “SUPER THANKS” on YouTube.
+This website is ad-free.
+Donations can be made at PayPal and via “SUPER THANKS” on YouTube.